moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/jtbd-playbook.md

 ## Step 3: Complete the Map

-From the various interview canvases, create a single, synthesized canvas that best represents the Main Job as you understand it.
+From the various interview canvases, create a single synthesized canvas that best represents the Main Job as you understand it.
 Think of it somewhat like the Venn diagram of your participants.
-This means that the elements you heard most often, or you have high confidence in, should be included.
+This means that the elements you hear most often or have high confidence in should be included.
 Meanwhile, outliers, tangents, or uncommon circumstances should be excluded.
 We recommend consulting with a UX Researcher when performing this step, as some experience in qualitative [data synthesis](https://handbook.gitlab.com/handbook/product/ux/ux-research/analyzing-research-data/) is helpful.

 ## Step 4: Construct Outcome Statements